Brand voice: why it matters and how to get it right

 1. Identify your target audience

 Since the only aim of your brand voice is to connect with your audience, it’s pretty important to know who you’re trying to talk to in the first place.
 Are you talking to other businesses, professionals or the general public?
 Consider characteristics like age, marital status, life stage, location, career path and culture as this will shape the language and voice you choose.
+The better you know your ideal customer, the easier every other decision becomes.

 2. Turn your brand into a person

 If you had to personify your brand, what kind of person would it be?
 Would they be charismatic, old, young, witty?
 Try to narrow it down as best you can.
 You may find using brand archetypes useful.
+A handy test once you’ve done this: imagine that person walking into a room.
+How do they greet people?
+That’s your voice.

 3. Use adjectives to describe your brand

 How would you describe your brand?
 Fun, authoritative, playful, serious?
 How would you describe your brand’s culture?
 Get your team involved, if you have one, as everyone will have their own take on it but hopefully you’ll begin to see some patterns emerge.
+A useful trick is to pick three or four core adjectives, and for each one, note what it does mean and what it doesn’t, so the voice has clear edges.

 4. Listen to your audience